spluta/BufFFT/README.md

 You will need Rust cargo to compile the ness_stretch Rust library.
 Rust is super easy to install.
 Try "brew install rust" or find directions here: https://www.rust-lang.org/tools/install

-In the terminal, from the project directory "BufFFT, change directory into the "BufFFT/source/ness_stretch" directory:
+In the terminal, from the project directory "BufFFT", change directory into the "BufFFT/source/ness_stretch" directory:

 ```
 cd source/ness_stretch